shijianjian/DIA/README.md

 ## 4. Results

-In general, our method achieves SOTA in terms of the fine-grained anomaly detection tasks.
+In general, our method achieves SOTA in terms of fine-grained anomaly detection tasks.
 We recommend using 32x32 diffusion_rotation for most tasks, as the following results:

 ### Different transformations